Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-The average insurance prices for a Chevrolet Suburban are $1,368 every 12 months for full coverage.
-Comprehensive insurance costs approximately $306, collision insurance costs $506, and liability insurance is estimated at $398.
-Liability-only coverage costs approximately $460 a year, and high-risk coverage costs $2,950 or more.
-Teens cost the most to insure at up to $5,078 a year.
+Average insurance prices for a Chevrolet Suburban are $1,368 every 12 months for full coverage insurance.
+Comprehensive insurance costs approximately $306, collision costs $506, and liability costs around $398.
+A liability-only policy costs as low as $460 a year, with high-risk insurance costing $2,950 or more.
+Teen drivers receive the highest rates at $5,078 a year or more.

 Average premium for full coverage: $1,368

-These estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Prices are averaged for all states and for different Suburban trim levels.
+Rate estimates include $500 physical damage insurance deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all 50 states and for different Suburban trim levels.

-The examples above show why anyone shopping for car insurance should get quotes using their specific location and their own driving history, rather than relying on averaged prices.
+These examples illustrate why anyone shopping for car insurance should compare prices using their specific location and their own driving history, instead of using price averages.

 Use the form below to get customized rates for your location.